pncsoares/self-driving-car/README.md

 > **_good car_** : the one that avoids more traffic and reaches the farthest distance

+🧠 The more times you run, the better the AI becomes!

 # Checklist

 - [x] Car driving mechanics